 Jorge A. Plasencia

-Prior to Republica, Jorge was corporate vice president and operating manager of Univision Radio, where he played a leading role in the integration and cross-platform opportunities of Univision’s television, radio, and digital properties.
+Previously, he was corporate vice president and operating manager of Univision Radio, leading the integration and cross-platform strategies of Univision’s television, radio and digital properties.
 Earlier, he held the position of vice president of marketing, communications & public affairs.

-A member of the Council on Foreign Relations and the Florida Council of 100, Jorge was nominated by President George W. Bush — and confirmed by the U.S. Senate — to serve on the advisory board of the Broadcasting Board of Governors’ OCB.
-Jorge currently serves on the board of trustees of the Adrienne Arsht Center for the Performing Arts of Miami-Dade County, the Board of Directors of the Friends of the American Latino Museum and on Miami-Dade County’s Cultural Affairs Council.
+At age 29, Jorge was nominated by President George W. Bush — and confirmed by the U.S. Senate — to serve on the Broadcasting Board of Governors’ OCB advisory board.
+He currently serves on the executive committee of the board of the Friends of the National Museum of the American Latino, the board of Miami’s Adrienne Arsht Center for the Performing Arts, and on the Miami-Dade County Cultural Affairs Council.

 Jorge graduated with honors from Barry University and completed an advanced management program at the Kellogg School.
 He began his career as an intern at a Miami radio station.